In 2015 Lex:lead launched a long-held goal of facilitating valuable work experience internships for its students. Lex:lead Ambassadors are eligible.

 • 2019: GIZ Zambia - In October another Lex:lead winner started a paid six-month internship with the German development aid agency Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in Zambia when they selected Mr Kasanga Ngulube (Zambia) for the role.
 As a paid internship Lex:lead is not funding this placement, but we congratulate Kasanga all the same!

 Photo: Kasanga Ngulube at GIZ, Zambia, October 2019

 • 2019: World Bank Ghana - In November, the World Bank selected Lex:lead winner Mr Moses Baguma (Uganda) for a short-term assignment working remotely from Kampala, tied in with other projects focused on East Africa.
 Moses' stipend is again funded by the Friends of Lex:lead.

-• 2020: World Bank - In January, the World Bank (Ghana) also selected Lex:lead winner Ms Bertha Nanyaro (Tanzania) for a short-term assignment working remotely from Dar es Salaam, tied in with other projects focused on East Africa.
-Bertha's stipend is again funded by the Friends of Lex:lead.
+• 2020: World Bank - In January, the World Bank (Ghana) also selected Lex:lead winner Ms Bertha Seleman Nanyaro (Tanzania) for a short-term assignment working remotely from Dar es Salaam, tied in with other projects focused on East Africa.
+Bertha's stipend was funded by the Friends of Lex:lead.

 • 2020: Landesa (Dar es Salaam) - Lex:lead was delighted to have been recommended to US NGO Landesa which works for human rights and land rights.
-Itael Kimaro (Tanzania) was selected by Landesa for a two-month internship in July and August 2020.
+Itael Kimaro (Tanzania) was selected by Landesa for a two-month internship in July and August 2020, funded by Landesa.